parmegv/leap_doc/docs/tech/hard-problems.md

 > Existing protocols are vulnerable to meta-data analysis, even though meta-data is often much more sensitive than content.

-As a short term measure, we are integrating opportunistic encrypted transport for email and chat messages when relayed between servers.
+As a short term measure, we are integrating opportunistic encrypted transport (TLS) for email and chat messages when relayed among servers.
 There are two important aspects to this:

 * Relaying servers need a solid way to discover and validate the keys of one another.
-For this, we are initially using DANE.
+For this, we are initially using DNSSEC/DANE.
 * An attacker must not be able to downgrade the encrypted transport back to cleartext.
 For this, we are modifying software to ensure that encrypted transport cannot later be downgraded.

 This approach is potentially effective against external network observers, but does not protect the meta-data from the service providers themselves.
+Also, it does not, by itself, protect against more advanced attacks involving timing and traffic analysis.

 In the long term, we plan to adopt one of several different schemes for securely routing meta-data.
 These include: